Grandma's Old Fashioned Picnic Food Ideas

 Summer picnics are truly awesome.
 However, believe it or not, one of my family's favorite outings was our annual winter picnic enjoyed on a bright sunny day after fresh snowfall.

 It was not a fancy affair.
-We'd simply pack a toboggan with food and whatever utensils were needed for outdoor cooking and set off on our snowshoes and skies to a secluded area on our farm.
+We'd simply pack a toboggan with food and whatever utensils were needed for outdoor cooking and set off on our snowshoes and skis to a secluded area on our farm.

 Enjoying Hot Dogs on a Winter PicnicToasting Hot Dog Buns on a Winter Picnic in 1955